skip to Main Content

 What Is an Elective Share of Spouse?

-In the United States, statutory elective share law exists to prevent disinheritance of a spouse.
-Elective share statutes give to a surviving spouse a fixed fraction, typically out of a probate estate of the deceased spouse.
-Traditionally that fraction is one-third of the estate regardless of the length of the marriage.
+In the United States, statutory elective share law exists to prevent the disinheritance of a spouse.
+Elective share statutes give a surviving spouse a fixed fraction, typically out of a probate estate of the deceased spouse.
+Traditionally, that amount is one-third of the estate regardless of the length of the marriage.
 The Uniform Probate Code provides a more complicated scheme for determining the elective share.
 Elective share statutes are enacted in “separate property states.”
 These are often contrasted with “community property states.”

 Arkansas Law Regarding Elective Share of Spouse: